 All the armed forces stood down and the dispute over the islands was settled.
 The Murdering farmer had to pay restitution for his crime of killing the trespassing pig.

 To date, there are some commemorative metals,(souvenirs) of the Pig War Episode but the one that stands out among-st bank collectors is the hard to find, Bismark Pig Bank which some call the Kaiser Wilhelm Pig Bank.
-Very little is known about the war that never happened or even, the Cast Iron Kaiser Bank with a rider on a pig, presumable, Kaiser himself.
+Very little is known about the war that never happened or even, the Cast Iron Kaiser Bank with a rider on a pig, presumably, Kaiser himself.
 The manufacture of the bank is unknown.
 Well, at least to me.

 Some, like this Cast Iron Kaiser Bank have interesting stories to tell.
 The story went down in history as “The Pig War” that never happened.